-Financial assets are written off either partially or in their entirety only when the Group has stopped pursuing the recovery.
+Financial assets are written off either partially or in their entirety only when the Bank has stopped pursuing the recovery.
 If the amount to be written off is greater than the accumulated loss allowance, the difference is first treated as an addition to the allowance that is then applied against the gross carrying amount.
 Any subsequent recoveries are credited to credit loss expense.
-A write-off constitutes a derecognition event.
+Write-off is related to derecognition.